Efficient QR-Based CP Decomposition Acceleration via Restructured Dimension Tree and Customized Extrapolation: Restructured dimension tree and customized extrapolation

 \subsection{Complexity analysis}

-The complexity analysis primarily focuses on optimizing multiple TTM operations through branch reutilization of dimension tree.
-To evaluate its effectiveness in reducing computational complexity, we compare three computational scenarios over the first three iterations: \begin{itemize} \item Without the dimension tree (unoptimized contraction ordering, equivalent to line 5 of Algorithm \ref{CP-ALS-QR}). \item Standard dimension tree ( hierarchical decomposition). \item Branch reutilization of dimension tree (corresponding to line 6 of Algorithm \ref{ALS-QR-BRE}). \end{itemize}
+The complexity analysis primarily focuses on optimizing multiple TTM operations through restructured dimension tree.
+To evaluate its effectiveness in reducing computational complexity, we compare three computational scenarios over the first three iterations: \begin{itemize} \item Without the dimension tree (matching to line 5 of Algorithm \ref{CP-ALS-QR}). \item Standard dimension tree ( hierarchical decomposition). \item Restructured dimension tree (corresponding to line 6 of Algorithm \ref{ALS-QR-BRE}). \end{itemize}

 We derive theoretical complexity bounds for these three cases, focusing on the cumulative computational cost of line 6 in Algorithm \ref{ALS-QR-BRE} during the first three iterations.
 The complexity of other steps in Algorithm \ref{ALS-QR-BRE} has been analyzed in \cite{RM20} and is not repeated here.
-Our study considers third-order and fourth-order tensors, as extending the analysis to higher-order cases under branch reutilization is significantly more complex and beyond the scope of this work.
+Our study takes third-order and fourth-order tensors as examples and subsequently extends the computational complexity analysis to $N$th-order tensors.

 To clarify the computational complexity of sequential TTM operations, we consider a third-order tensor $\mathcal{X} \in \mathbb{R}^{I_1 \times I_2 \times I_3}$ with the CP decomposition rank $R$.
 The first TTM along mode-$1$ incurs a computational cost of $2I_1I_2I_3R$, followed by the second TTM along mode-$2$ with a cost of $2I_2I_3R^2$, and the third TTM along mode-$3$ requires $2I_3R^3$ operations.
 By extending this pattern, we derive the subsequent computational complexity results presented in the figures and tables.
+Table \ref{tab_1} illustrates the dimension tree, while Table \ref{table_2} depicts the restructured dimension tree.

-Through synthesizing the iterative complexities of the dimension tree (Table \ref{tab_1}), the branch reutilization of dimension tree (Table \ref{tab_2}), and the theoretical foundations of TTM complexity, we analytically derive the total computational complexity for the first three iterations of a third-order tensor across the three scenarios presented in Table \ref{tab_3}.
+Through synthesizing the iterative complexities of the dimension tree (Table \ref{tab_1}), the restructured dimension tree (Table \ref{table_2}), and the theoretical foundations of TTM complexity, we analytically derive the total computational complexity for the first three iterations of a third-order tensor across the three scenarios presented in Table \ref{tab_3}.